France DGFiP e-Invoicing & e-Reporting API Guide

 DGFiP Tax Report Settings fields

-Important: If the Annuaire registration fails (e.g., due to an invalid SIREN/SIRET or a temporary service outage), the Tax Report Setting creation will be rolled back and an error will be returned.
-You must correct the issue and retry the creation.
+If the Annuaire registration fails (invalid SIREN/SIRET, or a temporary DGFiP service outage), the Tax Report Setting creation is rolled back and an error is returned.
+Correct the issue and retry.

 Tax Report Settings - API Reference